srouchier/buildingenergygeeks/data.md

 # Data

-A summary of the data files used in the tutorials and where to find them.
-This section will be updated progressively.
+All data used in this book are accessible in the project's [repository](https://github.com/srouchier/buildingenergygeeks/tree/master/data).

 (building1298)=
 ## Building 1298